penumbra-zone/penumbra/docs/protocol/src/transactions/invariants.md

 #### Global Justification

 1.1.
-This action destroys the value of the note spent, and is reflected in the balance.
+This action destroys the value of the note spent, and is reflected in the balance by adding the value to the transaction value balance.
 We do not create value, because of 3.

 ### Delegator Votes